cat-astrophic/road_networks_and_pollution/README.md

 ### The Code

 This repo is for a project studying the impact of road network structure on air pollution.
+This project was my job market paper and is currently under review at the *Journal of Environmental Economics and Management*.

 In order to recreate the data there are three steps.
 First, in the epa_aqs folder there are a series of files which, when run following the instructions in the epa_aqs readme file, will produce a pollution data set with observations at the county-day level.
 Second, go to [my NOAA weather data repo](https://github.com/cat-astrophic/NOAA) and follow the instrtuctions to create the raw weather data.
 Third, ensure the username + directory match the directory structure on your machine and run the following scripts:

 1. vdot_road_closures_scraper.py *(this script scrapes raw data on road closures from VDOT ~ 90 GB)*
 2. road_nets_IV.py *(this script creates the actual IVs)*